About The Mother Lode

 This was my experience during the pandemic and I am trying to relearn new ways of being as I emerge from our isolation.
 A way of being that does not require me to sacrifice myself for my children.
 A conviction that I do not need to be a good girl at all times.
 A realization that it is not my job to make others comfortable, to always accommodate, to put others first.
 This feels revolutionary and it is, because our conditioning as women is to take a back seat, to put our needs last, to take one for the team.
 But I do not want that legacy continuing with my two daughters.
 This newsletter is, in part, for them.
 It documents mini acts of my rebellion against who I was taught I should be.
 As a woman, as a mother, as a writer, as a wife.

 Why Substack?
 Many of the seeds of these thoughts were first explored on social media, but those platforms tend to be extremely limited on word count.
 As I began to write for established publications, they too were (overly) concerned about length (the piece that I wrote on pandemic motherhood on The Lily originated as an essay of 4500 words.
 I slashed it to 1300 for their website.
-Called Emptying the Altar of Motherhood, I promise to share it in full here).
+Called Emptying the Altar of Motherhood, I share it in full here).
 But longer form writing is traditionally relegated to book publishing, and in case you aren’t aware, the publishing industry moves at a glacial pace.
 What I was writing felt urgent, essential to this moment in time.
 Thus this medium seemed like a good way to be able to control when/what/how I publish.
 In addition, it can provide me with some income so that I can continue to give voice to my own thoughts, instead of leasing my creativity to someone else’s endeavors (see my post on ghostwriting on The Brevity Blog).

 I’ll keep most posts relatively brief and engaging.
 I hope you will respond in the comments and propel the discussion further.
 I know I won’t get everything right in my posts, and invite readers to call me out on perspectives I’ve missed, or angles I haven’t considered.
 I truly envision The Mother Lode as a place for conversation and the kind of consciousness raising that happened in the second wave of feminism.
 The world needs more than one voice; it needs all of us together calling out for what we deserve.

-Subscribers also get all the behind the scenes action: book and podcast recommendations, articles that I feel are helping to push the conversation forward about what it means to be a mother today, and access to everything I post.
+Paid subscribers also get all the behind the scenes action: book and podcast recommendations, articles that I feel are helping to push the conversation forward about what it means to be a mother today, and access to everything I post.

 Whether you chose to subscribe or not, I’m honored if you choose to read my writing.
 Thanks for joining me.